MoonTM-GIT/GiveawayBot/README.md

 A Discord Giveaway Bot initially based on the [JavaBot](https://github.com/Java-Discord/JavaBot), now using [Dynxsty's Interaction Handler](https://github.com/DynxstyGIT/DIH4JDA) for Interactions.

+Still WIP, will be fully released when all planned features are implemented.

 # Giveaway Creation
 To start a giveaway, use the `/giveaway create` command in a text channel.
 This will open a modal similar to this: